 Pumpkin muffins are a staple in our house during October.
 We like to eat them both for breakfast and as a pumpkin dessert.
 If I don’t make them the last week of October, there is a disappointment in the air.
 My husband and I had our wedding in late October, and I used this recipe for our cake.
 Halloween would have been awesome an awesome date, but we were married the day before.
-Hey, the kids have to trick-or-treat at some point!
+The kids have to trick-or-treat at some point.
 Anyway, instead of freezing the wedding cake and eating it after being frozen for a year on our anniversary, I make muffins or cupcakes with the same recipe each year.
-What a strange tradition.

 I like to dress these pumpkin muffins up by transforming them into pumpkin cupcakes.
 I add cream cheese icing on top.
 If you want to go even further, you can use this pumpkin cream filling recipe and fill the pumpkin cupcakes as I do.
 Use whichever combination works for you.
 My kids like to use the leftover pumpkin cream as a bagel topping.